-The board of trustees has considered the need for a specific internal audit function and has decided to appoint Landau Baker Limited as internal auditor.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint Academies Audit as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included financial management and reporting, related party transactions, academy policies, annual submissions, governance and website compliance.
+In particular the checks carried out in the current period included non-payroll expenditure and procurement (deep dive), payroll, management accounts, website, fixed asset register, register of business interests, incoming resources, credit card and bank account testing, VAT.